Log in

 How does an eligible CTA member apply?

 Eligible members must submit a cover letter, proposal (no more than two pages, double-spaced), and budget (no more than one page) for their research project.
 A letter of recommendation from an advisor or professor also must be submitted, as does a copy of the current semester’s fee statement or other record verifying the eligible member’s enrollment.
 Enrollment is subject to verification by the CTA Membership committee.
-All application materials should be sent to:
+All application materials should be sent to the CTA President and the Membership Committee Chair.

 Hard copy and electronic submissions will both be accepted.